PavelKisliak/BitSerializer/README.md

 The map of validation errors can be get by calling method `GetValidationErrors()`, it contains paths to fields with errors lists.

 Basically implemented few validators: `Required`, `Range`, `MinSize`, `MaxSize`.
-Validator 'Range' can be used with all types which have operators '<' and '>'.
+Validator `Range` can be used with all types which have operators '<' and '>'.
 Validators `MinSize` and `MaxSize` can be applied to all values which have `size()` method.
 This list will be extended in future.
 ```cpp